run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/use/register-change.md

 To link a Ticket to change, search for an existing one in "Search for title" or create a new release using the "Register" option

 ## History and Audit

+To see all the actions and audits took in the Change.

 Related
 ---------------